Philippine twenty-five-centavo coin: English Series

 In 1958, minting of the centavo resumed with another coat of arms on the reverse.
 The inscription around the coat of arms was changed to 'Central Bank of the Philippines'.

 Pilipino Series

 In 1969, the coin featured the Tagalog language for the first time.
-Its obverse featured Juan Luna in profile to the left, a Filipino painter, sculptor and a political activist of the Philippine Revolution during the late 19th century.
+Its obverse featured Juan Luna, a Filipino painter, sculptor and a political activist of the Philippine Revolution during the late 19th century, in profile to the left.
 The inscription around the shield on its reverse read 'Republika ng Pilipinas'.

 Ang Bagong Lipunan Series

 A second silver-colored coin featuring Luna was minted from 1975 to 1983.
 The name of the Republic was moved to the obverse.
 On the reverse read the inscription 'Ang Bagong Lipunan'.
 The issues from 1979 to 1982 featured a mintmark underneath the 25 centavo.

 Flora and Fauna Series

 From 1983 to 1994, a new gold-colored coin was issued with Luna faced to the right in profile, and the denomination was moved to the reverse with the date on the obverse.
+The Philippine butterfly (Graphium idaeoides) was also featured on the obverse.